John Saxon: Early life

-Of Italian descent, Saxon was born Carmine Orrico in Brooklyn, New York in 1936.
+Saxon was born Carmine Orrico on August 5, 1936, in Brooklyn, New York, into an Italian family.
 His father, Antonio Orrico, was a New York-born dock worker, and his mother Anna (née Protettore) was an immigrant from Calabria.
-Italian was the primary language spoken at home, though Saxon also spoke some Spanish.
-He attended New Utrecht High School and studied acting with famous acting coach Stella Adler.
+Italian was his primary language spoken at home, though Saxon also spoke some Spanish.
+He attended New Utrecht High School in Bensonhurst, and studied acting with famous acting coach Stella Adler.
 He entered show business as a teenager, when he was spotted by a modeling scout at a movie theatre.

 According to Robert Hofler's 2005 biography, The Man Who Invented Rock Hudson: The Pretty Boys and Dirty Deals of Henry Willson, agent Henry Willson saw Saxon's picture on the cover of a detective magazine, where Saxon posed as "a Puerto Rican guy" who gets shot and falls over a garbage can while his girlfriend looks on.
 Willson immediately contacted the boy's family in Brooklyn.
 With his parents' permission, the 17-year-old Orrico contracted with Willson, and he was given the stage name John Saxon.
 He contracted with Universal Studios in April 1954 at $150 a week.